 Some pet owners choose to enroll their pets in clinical trials to test newer (and hopefully more effective) types of therapy.
 These trials allow participants to learn more about a specific form of treatment and perhaps benefit your pet.

-4. See a board-certified veterinarian in Lexington.
+4. See a board-certified veterinarian.

 Your pet's cancer diagnosis is the first step in a long journey.
 You'll need to make numerous decisions about support, treatment and costs.
 Seeing a veterinary oncologist may help to clarify some aspects of your pet's diagnosis and get your questions answered.
 You may end up having the treatment course you originally chose as the best option or learn about new options for your pet.